 Our specialists collaborate to provide the full spectrum of care and support for your needs.

 - Specialized wound-specific dressings and therapies: These treatments use gels, collagens, foams, and various other substances to help promote wound healing.
 We complement them with other support if needed, including hyperbaric oxygen therapy.
 For moist wound healing strategies, patients receive dressings and modalities based on national guidelines for minimizing the number of painful dressing changes.

 - Bioengineered skin substitutes: Our specialists use cell-based tissues to protect the wound and increase healing.

 - Vascular surgery: Our vascular specialists are experts at providing care to restore blood flow, with solutions ranging from medications and minimally invasive techniques to traditional open surgery.

 - Plastic surgery: Our plastic surgeons specialize in saving limbs and restoring function using advanced techniques such as microsurgery, as well as performing cosmetic procedures after a wound heals.
 Effective plastic surgery can reduce scarring and help restore function.
 Procedures may involve some of the latest, most advanced flap techniques.

 Personalized Support and Patient Education

-Effective at-home care can have a significant impact on wound recovery.
+Effective at-home care can have a significant impact on wound recovery to patients in the Dallas-Fort Worth area.
 As a result, patient education and support are key parts of the support our team provides.
 This ranges from recommending specialized equipment such as beds, to helping understand how wounds should be healing.
 Because studies show wounds heal slower for people with diets lacking in essential nutrients, we provide information about nutrition as part of treatment plans.